akv-platform/publish-action/README.md

 **Please note: this action is for internal usage only, we don't track issues or accept any contributions.
 We also do not recommend it for public or production usage.**

-This actions adds reliablity to the new action version publishing and handles the following cases:
+This action adds reliablity to the new action version publishing and handles the following cases:
 - Update major tag (v1, for example) to point to the latest release (v1.2.1, for example).
 - Create major tag from the latest released tag if major tag doesn't exist